ayuthmang/MemoryX/README.md

 ** Sometime you might need to run an executable as administrator to access other process's memory.

-OpenProcess using process name.
-(this will select only first process name that we've found)
+OpenProcess using process name, this will select the first process name that we've found.

 ```cs
     MemoryX.Memory MemX = new MemoryX.Memory();